Momina-Sohail/CREWAI_Game-Designer-Agent-/README.md

 ## Example Output

 When you run it, the agent writes a simple quiz game.
 It shows a question with multiple answers, lets you choose one (by clicking or using the keyboard, depending on the run), and keeps track of your score as you go.

+Note: since the code is generated fresh by the AI each time, small details like how you select an answer can vary slightly between runs.